MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-recognizers.md

 The cross-trained recognizer set compares recognition results from more than one recognizer to decide a winner.
 Given a collection of recognizers, the cross-trained recognizer will:

 * Promote the recognition result of one of the recognizer if all other recognizers defer recognition to a single recognizer.
-To defer recognition, a recognizer can return `None` intent or an explicit `DeferToRecognizer_recognizerId` as intent.
+To defer recognition, a recognizer can return the `None` intent or an explicit `DeferToRecognizer_recognizerId` as intent.
-* Returns an `OnChooseIntent` intent which denotes confusability among recognizers.
-Each recognizer's results are returned via `turn.recognized.candidates`.
-This enables you to then use rules or other disambiguation techniques to decide an actual winner.
+* Raises an `OnChooseIntent` event to allow your code to choose which recognition result to use.
+Each recognizer's results are returned via the `turn.recognized.candidates` property.
+This enables you to choose the most appropriate result.

 ```C#
 var adaptiveDialog = new AdaptiveDialog()